Lie-operads and operadic modules from poset cohomology: Introduction

 \subsection{Open questions, variants, and relations to other works}

 Many of the examples in Table \ref{tableRes} have not been described explicitly, even though in some cases we were able to prove some of their properties.
 These open questions look like fun exercises that we hope some readers will be happy to try and solve.
+More open questions can be found in \S\ref{sec: open questions}.

 A natural variant of our formalism is to work in the setting of non-symmetric operads, replacing partitions of a finite set with partitions of a linearly ordered finite set into intervals -- or similar objects for other types of operads.
 The cyclic/anticyclic case is also particularly relevant: in \cite{ogerhomologyhypertree} it is proved that the isomorphism \eqref{eq: intro HT prelie} is compatible with the action of the symmetric group $\mathfrak{S}_{n+1}$ in arity $n$.